This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 • Rejecting file names containing path separators

 For form fields that accept file or directory paths, always use form.RelPath (or form.RelPathList for multiple paths).
-These types automatically call to_relpath(), which rejects path traversal sequences, absolute paths, and empty values at the Pydantic validation layer.
+These types automatically call to_relpath() (to_relpath), which rejects path traversal sequences, absolute paths, and empty values at the Pydantic validation layer.
 This is the preferred approach because it prevents path traversal before the handler code runs.

 import pathlib